CSC207-UofT/course-project-time/phase0/progress_report.md

 on page 101 of Clean Architecture.
 The solution involves a factory that creates and returns instantiated entities.
 Our main method could interact with the factory and these entities via interfaces.
-However, our skeleton program only involves one calender and todo list and we decided that the implementation of a calendar factory was unnecessary for our skeleton project.
+However, our skeleton program only involves one calendar and todo list, and we decided that the implementation of a calendar factory was unnecessary for our skeleton project.
 Ultimately We decided to store our calendar and todolist in a single use case, that other use cases can access.
 This method is likely to change, especially once we begin storing data in the data layer of our application.

-Currently, both `Task` and `TodoList` are tracking the completion status of tasks and we aren't sure yet which one should be responsible for it.
+Currently, both `Task` and `TodoList` are tracking the completion status of tasks, but we aren't sure yet which one should be responsible for it.